Configuration

 If a backend fails to connect up to

-times, it is temporarily marked as failed for that request.
+max_failuretimes, it is temporarily marked as failed for that request.
 Success resets the failure counter for subsequent requests.

 - Type: